ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 the vehicle was last armed (or when it first gets GPS lock after arming if the vehicle configuration allows this).

-#HW TODO / Questions - Randy: Check that copter still uses RTL_ALT
-parameter and doesn't try to send information about height in the package.

 [site wiki="copter" heading="off"]

 Copter
 ~~~~~~